 Does this mean we shouldn’t ever focus on finding products?

-No, you absolutely should be looking for popular products to sell and promote and here’s one tactic I personally use, but products rarely stay popular over the years.
+No, you absolutely should be looking for popular products to sell and promote and here’s one tactic I use called the best seller list, but products rarely stay popular over the years.
 Promote the hot ones when they are hot and move into the new ones (and or promote old ones if they’re better) when they get released, just don’t depend on one hot product to constantly be fresh in popularity and make you money forever…

 I made that tremendous mistake with this example and though it would work forever, then in less than 2 years, the hot product went from getting me over 5,000 visits a day to 0 and you can guess how my profits fell from that!
 At the time, I devoted an entire website to JUST promoting that and it was a gigantic mistake which cost me a long term business opportunity.